eigerco/polka-storage/rfcs/002-data-retrieval.md

 Date: 16/12/24

 This document aggregates research done on the topic of retrieving stored data from the storage providers.
-We didn't research the retrieval markets here and we assume that no additional incentives are needed for being part of the retrieval network.
-We assume that every storage provider also provides a retrieval service.
+It does not cover the retrieval markets and assumes that no additional incentives are needed for being part of the retrieval network and that every storage provider also provides a retrieval service.
+It also covers the main protocols for transfer — Bitswap and GraphSync — recommending the implementation of Bitswap as a first instance due to the lower upfront effort required.

 ## Problem statement

 We would like to support 3rd parties to retrieve data from the storage providers.
-To retrieve the data stored, they should provide content CID (root node of the CAR file).
+To retrieve the data stored, they should provide payload CID (root node of the CAR file).

 ## Storage provider server